-Vessels must report every dolphin incidental capture event on the day these occur to their vessel manager; the manager must ensure DWG are notified immediately.
+Vessels must report every dolphin incidental capture event on the day these occur to their vessel manager; the manager must ensure that DWG is notified immediately.

-Use the dolphin ID information (Part 6) of the current Marine Mammal Operational Procedures (MMOP), to ensure accurate species identification.
+Use the dolphin ID information (Part 6) of the current Marine Mammal

+Operational Procedures (MMOP), to ensure accurate species identification.